Autonomous regions of China

-The autonomous regions (自治区 (Zìzhìqū)) are one of the four types of province-level divisions in the People's Republic of China.
-Like provinces, an autonomous region has its own local government, but under the law of the People's Republic of China, an autonomous region has more legislative rights, such as the right to "formulate self-government regulations and other separate regulations."
+An autonomous region (自治区 (Zìzhìqū, self-governing region)) is a provincial-level administrative division and province equivalent in China.
+An autonomous region has its own local government, but under the law of the People's Republic of China, an autonomous region has more legislative rights, such as the right to "formulate self-government regulations and other separate regulations."
 An autonomous region is the highest level of minority autonomous entity in China, which has a comparably higher population of a particular minority ethnic group.

 There are five autonomous regions in China: Guangxi, Inner Mongolia (Nei Menggu), Ningxia, Tibet (Xizang), and Xinjiang.

 History

 Established in 1947, the Inner Mongolia Autonomous Region became the first autonomous region in the Chinese liberated zone.
 Xinjiang was made autonomous in 1955 after the PRC's founding, and Guangxi and Ningxia were made autonomous in 1958.
 Tibet was annexed by the People's Republic of China in 1951, and was declared an autonomous region in 1965.
 The designation of Guangxi and Ningxia as Zhuang and Hui autonomous areas, respectively, was protested by the local Han Chinese, who made up two-thirds of the population of each region.
 Although Mongols made up an even smaller percentage of Inner Mongolia than either of these, the ensuing Chinese Civil War gave little opportunity for protest.